pietmacom/docker-volume-backup/README.md

  - BACKUP_FILESYSTEM_PATH="/backups"

  # What's up next?
-  - [ ] Backup volumes by label (without dedicated mount)
+  - [ ] Backup volumes by label (without dedicated volume mount)
     - [ ] Add Setting to backup all volumes - exception by labels - or backup specified volumes - by labels
-  - [ ] Only stop containers which are backed up at the moment
+  - [ ] Only stop containers which are backed up at that time